-Snap loses users for the first time, beats on revenue
+Snap loses daily users, beats on revenue as Saudi prince takes stake

 Offering more ways for advertisers to purchase ads has boosted revenue this year by drawing small brands looking for cheap commercial time.

 But the change has made it more difficult for Snapchat to distinguish itself from other video-heavy apps and draw premium prices.
-The company had warned revenue growth would be lower in the second quarter as selling ads in open auction lead to weaker prices, offset somewhat by showing more ads.

 Snap also has been challenged by competition from Facebook’s Instagram, which has more than 1 billion users and now many of the same features as Snapchat.